Drug and Alcohol Detox In Charlotte, North Carolina

 MAT (Medication-Assisted Treatment) During Detox

-NOTE: Using medication in detox is not “trading one addiction for another.”
-These are short-term medications that have been proven effective and non-addictive when it comes to managing drug and alcohol withdrawal symptoms during detox.
-SERC’s clinical team evaluates each of our clients individually for MAT appropriateness.
+Common detox medications include Buprenorphine/Suboxone (opioids), Naltrexone (alcohol and opioids), Librium and Valium (for alcohol or benzodiazepine taper), and Clonidine.
+Using medication in detox is not “trading one addiction for another.”
+These are evidence-based medications that have been shown effective and non-addictive when used appropriately for withdrawal management and ongoing recovery.
+SERC’s clinical team evaluates each client individually for MAT appropriateness.

 Who Needs Detox?